-Students and caregivers sit comfortably in a semi circle on the floor, facing each other and the teacher.
+Children and caregivers sit comfortably in a semi circle on the floor, facing each other and the teacher.
 As soon as everyone is settled, the first chord on the guitar rings out and the class begins!

 Children are not expected to sit still but are encouraged to focus and engage with the music, their caregiver and the group.
 As the music ensues, movement, instruments and props are introduced throughout the class.

 No experience necessary, the teacher will guide you through it all.